jbhall4291/nc-news-backend/README.md

    ```
 7. Point your browser at `localhost:9090/api` to see a list of all the endpoints, how to interact with them, and example responses.

-8. The app has been fully tested with the use of Jest and the Supertest library.
-You can run these tests using:
+8. This app has been fully tested with the use of Jest and the Supertest library.
+To install the necessary dependencies and run the test suite use:
    ```
-   npm test
+   npm install -D jest jest-sorted supertest npm test
    ```